google/zetasql/docs/functions-and-operators.md

 number of rows in the input, normalized between 0 and 1.
 This means that the function will return a value *v* such that approximately Φ * *n* inputs are less than or equal to *v*, and a (1-Φ) / *n* inputs are greater than or equal to *v*.
-This is an aggregate function.
+This is a scalar function.

 Returns an error if the underlying type of the input sketch is not compatible with type `INT64`.